Registration opens January 2, 2026 8:00am EST

 Learn the steps to building both solid and hollow spars.

-This is a five-day course ending Friday
+This is a six-day course.

 This course is appropriate for students with some knowledge and experience.
 Basic knowledge and use of hand tools is required for most shop courses.